CPF (Central Provident Fund) is one of the most important assets for retirement planning in Singapore. But it is often under-invested.

 Unit trusts don’t have a good name in Singapore, partly because it is the most mis-sold product here.
 Unfortunately, many people purchase a unit trust through banks or insurance agents who are commission-based advisers.
 Banks are the largest fund distributors in Singapore.

 Think about it, a typical salesperson will only present you with a fund that has already performed very well in the past few years or one that is “hot” now.
 Just look at how many technology funds are being marketed aggressively today after their stellar run in 2020.
 But will these performances continue or will you end up buying just before the tide turns?

 Additional reading: How to dig below the sales pitch for a unit trust.

-I often hear people saying, “I lost money in my CPF investment because I invested in some unit trusts”.
-It is almost like when your child knocks himself on a table, some parents hit the table and say “bad table”.
+I often hear people say, “I lost money in my CPF investment because I invested in some unit trusts”.
+It is almost like when your child knocks himself on a table, some parents hit the table and say “Bad table”.

 Blaming your investment losses on a unit trust is naive.
 It is not the fund that lost your money, it is because you chose the wrong underlying market.

 In this article, I discussed famous Hedge fund manager Ray Dalio’s investing “principle” and “ego investing”.
 Most people have difficulty admitting they are wrong.
 Shifting blames irrationality to other people or products can pacify you in the short term, but it does not solve the long-term problem.

 By now you should realize that it is nearly impossible to set up a global multi-asset investment portfolio using investment options other than unit trusts.

 And with the latest CPF ruling, sales charges are completely scrapped for CPF investmenting.
 It makes unit trusts even more appealing as a CPF investment.